Delos Island is regarded by many to be the most important of all the Greek Islands.

 - The Koinon of Poseidon is one of the most important sites on the island.
 This is where the famous statue of Aphrodite and Pan was found, which is now a permanent exhibit at the National Archaeological Museum of Athens.

 - The House of Dionysus is home to a unique mosaic depicting the god Dionysus riding a tiger.

 - You can also visit the House of Kleopatra where headless statues of the husband and wife still stand.

 - The Ancient Theater of Delos is an impressive complex which could at one time house around 5,000 spectators.
 It was built in the 3rd century AD, and had stunning views of the sea and the harbor.

 - the base of the Colossus of Naxos and the House of Naxians with two surviving fragments of the Colossal Kouros

 - The Theatre Cistern which collected rain water

 - The House of Masks is near the cistern and again has a beautiful mosaic in its centre.

 - The Kynthos Cave is another unique site featuring an entirely man-made cave which used to house a statue of Heracles.

 There is also a small museum on the island that houses a number of impressive artifacts including statues, columns and mosaics.
-Naturally there is a marble statue of Apollo, which in fact is thought to be a minature of one at Delphi.
+Naturally, there is a marble statue of Apollo, which in fact is thought to be a miniature of one at Delphi.